Types of Hydroponic Lighting: What You Need To Know

 The types of plants you are trying to grow will also determine the wattage in your grow room.
 High-light plants like tomatoes will need a strong bulb that low-light plants like herbs and lettuces.

-Alternative and New Types of Indoor Lighting Systems
+New Types of Indoor Lighting Systems

 Fluorescent lights give off a cool blue light which is ideal for seedlings and cuttings.
 Fluorescent lights provide a wide angle of light, and emit low levels of heat, which creates good conditions for the first stages of a plants lifecycle.